Khubaib-Ai-5482/Sales-Data-Analysis-Predictive-Modeling/README.md

-# Business Sales Analysis & Product Clustering Project
+# Business Sales Analysis & Unsupervised Product Clustering

 ## Problem Statement
-- Business sales data lacked structured insights for revenue, profit, and cost performance
+- Business sales data lacked structured insights into revenue, profit, and product performance
-- No clear identification of top-performing product categories
+- No clear understanding of top-performing categories or growth opportunities
-- Decision-making was limited due to absence of customer/product segmentation
+- Decision-making was limited due to absence of product segmentation
-- Historical sales trends were not effectively utilized for strategic planning
+- Historical sales trends were not fully utilized for strategic business planning

-## Solution Approach
+## Solution
-- Cleaned, transformed, and queried raw sales data using SQL
+- Cleaned, transformed, and analyzed raw sales data using SQL
-- Built dynamic dashboards in Power BI for KPI monitoring and business visualization
+- Built interactive Power BI dashboards to track KPIs, revenue, profit, and yearly performance
-- Performed Exploratory Data Analysis (EDA) using Python
+- Conducted data analysis using Python to identify sales patterns and profitability trends
-- Applied Unsupervised Machine Learning (K-Means Clustering) to segment business/product patterns
+- Applied K-Means Clustering (Unsupervised Learning) to segment products based on performance metrics
-- Generated strategic recommendations based on performance clusters
+- Generated actionable business insights for strategic growth and profitability improvement

 ## Tools & Technologies Used
 - Python